In the Land of Arto

-In the Land of Arto (Le Pays D’arto) is a 2025 French-Armenian drama film co-written and directed by Tamara Stepanyan in her fiction feature debut.
-The film starring Camille Cottin, and Zar Amir Ebrahimi follows Céline who arrives in Armenia to legalize the death of her husband Arto, but discovers he has been lying to her about his identity.
+In the Land of Arto (Le Pays d'Arto; Արտոյի Երկւրը) is a 2025 drama film co-written and directed by Tamara Stepanyan, in her fiction feature debut.
+A co-production of France and Armenia, it stars Camille Cottin as Céline, who arrives in Armenia to legalize the death of her husband Arto (Hovnatan Avédikian), but discovers he has been lying to her about his identity.

-The film had its world premiere as the opening film of the 78th Locarno Film Festival on 6 August 2025, in the Piazza Grande section.
-It will be subsequently released in the French cinemas on 31 December 2025 by Pan Distribution.
+The film had its world premiere as the opening film of the 78th Locarno Film Festival on 6 August 2025.
+It was theatrically released in France on 31 December 2025 by Pan Distribution.

+It was also selected as the Armenian entry for the Best International Feature Film at the 99th Academy Awards.